Erik Karlsson: Sweden

+Ottawa Senators (2009–2018)

 In September 2009, Karlsson attended the Senators' training camp ahead of the 2009–10 season.
 On 29 September 2009, the Senators announced that Karlsson had made the team's NHL roster.
+Karlsson made his NHL debut on 3 October, against the New York Rangers, and recorded his first NHL point, an assist.
 After struggling in nine regular season games with Ottawa, he was assigned to the team's American Hockey League (AHL) affiliate, the Binghamton Senators.
 On 27 November 2009, exactly one month after being sent down, Karlsson was recalled from Binghamton.
 He would score his first NHL goal against the Minnesota Wild's Niklas Bäckström in a 4–1 win for Ottawa on 19 December 2009, and would remain in the NHL for the remainder of the season and play in all of Ottawa's 2010 Stanley Cup playoff games.

 Karlsson was selected to participate in the 2011 NHL All-Star Game, set for 30 January 2011, at the RBC Center in Raleigh, North Carolina, having recorded 25 points in 41 games.

 The 2011–12 season saw Karlsson continue his development.
 On 16 December 2011, with his third assist of the night, Karlsson registered his 100th regular-season NHL point (in 168 games) in a game against the rival Pittsburgh Penguins.
 Karlsson was the NHL's leading vote-getter in All-Star voting, receiving 939,951 fan votes and becoming one of four Senators players selected to partake in the 2012 NHL All-Star Game.
 Karlsson finished the season as the leading scorer among NHL defencemen, leading second-place Dustin Byfuglien and Brian Campbell by 25 points.
 Karlsson was being mentioned as a James Norris Memorial Trophy candidate, if not the favourite for the award.
+During the season he set a new Senators franchise record for points in a season by a defenceman (previously held by Norm Maciver) with 78.

 On 19 June 2012, Karlsson signed a reported seven-year, $45.5 million contract with the Senators.
 The following day, Karlsson was announced as the winner of the James Norris Trophy as the NHL's best defenceman, beating Zdeno Chára of the Boston Bruins and Shea Weber of the Nashville Predators.
 He became the second Swede after seven-time winner Nicklas Lidström to win the award, joining the ranks of Hall of Famers Bobby Orr and Denis Potvin as the only players to win the award under age 23.